connectrpc/conformance/README.md

 To verify compatibility with other protocol implementations, the conformance test also uses reference client and server implementations that use the [gRPC-Go module](https://github.com/grpc/grpc-go).

-Also, please note that this project is currently in alpha.
+Also, please note that this project is currently pre-v1.0.0.
 As a result, it does not currently make backward compatibility guarantees.
-The goal is to eventually publish a stable release but please be aware we may make changes as we gather feedback from early adopters.
+The goal is to publish a stable release but please be aware we may make changes as we gather feedback from early adopters.

 ## Testing your implementation